Setting Up Windows Subsystem for Linux (WSL)

 With action set to Start a program, set Program/script to

-text powershell.exe -
+text title-"Program to start" powershell.exe -

 Adjusting the path if necessary, set Add arguments (optional) to